DarioRepoRuler/wild-cat/README.md

 # WILD- CAT: Web-Integrated LoCalization and Detection of Unknown Objects with CAT

-# Abstract
-Detecting and recognizing unknown objects in images remains a challenge in computer vision, particularly for service robots.
-This paper proposes a solution called WILD-CAT (Web-Integrated LoCalization and Detection of Unknown Objects with CAT  ) that automates the annotation process by leveraging image reverse search engines.
-The proposed method combines the LoCalization and Identification Cascade Detection Transformer ([CAT](https://github.com/xiaomabufei/CAT)), with web-based image reverse search to annotate unknown objects.
-Experimental results with never before seen objects validate the effectiveness of WILD-CAT in accurately detecting and labelling unknown objects.
+While traditional detectors are limited to recognizing a fixed set of classes, **WILD-CAT**(Web-Integrated LoCalization and Detection of Unknown Objects with CAT), powered by the innovative transformer based ([CAT](https://github.com/xiaomabufei/CAT)) model, goes a step further.
+This repository leverages the unique capabilities of CAT by seamlessly integrating web-based image reverse search engines.
+This repository automates the acquisition of fresh tagged data from the web, enriching the training dataset and continually refining the detector's performance.
+When faced with unknown objects, WILD-CAT initiates a web search for descriptions, incrementally learning and enhancing its detection capabilities.

 ![Image Alt text](/data/concept.png)

+This repo is an implementation of the paper [WILD CAT](/WILD_CAT.pdf)

 # Installation